jhtran/stackjump/README.md

 	Downloading linux files..
 	custom.iso successfully created

-Run if you want to keep the temp directory around
+If you want to keep the temp directory around

 	$ stackjump -p /tmp/mypreseed.cfg -k
 	Downloading linux files..
 	Temp dir: /tmp/0418121303
 	custom.iso successfully created

-Use this if you want files to be injected into the OS at runtime
-NOTE: if you decide to include a preseed, it must be named 'preseed.cfg' and must be located in the root of the dir you'll be using
+If you want files to be injected into the OS at runtime *NOTE* if you decide to include a preseed instead of passing it as a seperate argument, it must be named 'preseed.cfg' and must be located in the root of the dir you'll be using

 	$ mkdir -p /tmp/root_skel/home/ubuntu/.ssh /tmp/root_skel/etc
 	$ cp mypreseed.cfg /tmp/root_skel/preseed.cfg